 • Bring: sand toys, towels, sunglasses, binoculars, proper footwear to walk through cold water and over rocks.

 • Dress for the weather.
-It can get chilly in the off-season.
+It can get chilly.

 • It is very possible to bring a stroller or a wagon, but it’s difficult to take it over the rocky shore.